Lufthansa: Barring of visibly Jewish passengers

-In May 2022, during a New York to Frankfurt flight, the captain alerted Lufthansa security that some passengers had failed to follow crew instructions requiring the wearing of masks and barring gathering.
+In May 2022, during a New York to Frankfurt flight, the captain alerted Lufthansa security that some passengers had failed to follow crew instructions requiring the wearing of masks and barring gatherings.
 The company then barred over a hundred visibly Jewish passengers from the flight from boarding a connecting flight to Budapest.
 The majority were rebooked on other flights the same day.

-The American Jewish Committee stated that "Banning ALL Jews from a flight because of an alleged mask violation by some Jewish passengers is textbook antisemitism from Lufthansa".
-Lufthansa was also condemned by US antisemitism envoy Deborah Lipstadt who described Lufthansa's anti-Semitism as "unbelievable", and stated that her office was in contact with the German government over the incident that involved US citizens.
-Lufthansa said its staff was unable to single out which passengers had broken the rules because "the infractions were so numerous, the misconduct continued for substantial portions of the flight and at different intervals and the passengers changed seats during the flight".
-Lufthansa denied its actions were antisemitic.

 In August 2022, as a result of the incident, Lufthansa adopted the IHRA Working Definition of Antisemitism and appointed a senior manager with responsibility for preventing antisemitism and other discrimination.
-In October 2024, Lufthansa paid a US Department of Transportation penalty of $4m in relation to the episode, less the $2m it had already paid to passengers in a legal settlement.
+In October 2024, Lufthansa paid a US Department of Transportation penalty of $4M in relation to the episode, less the $2M it had already paid to passengers in a legal settlement.
 Lufthansa said it made the payment to avoid litigation but denied discrimination, blaming the incident on "an unfortunate series of inaccurate communications".